 What Would You Do If An Active Shooter Was In Your Building?

 As employee benefits advisers, we work hand in hand with HR and compliance issues.
-We've provided a free, comprehensive, downloadable guide on what to implement in your own office:
+We've provided a free, comprehensive, downloadable guide on what to implement in your own office (or church):

 Good practices for coping with an active shooter situation may not all seem like common sense.
 Here are some of the highlights:

 • Be aware of your environment and any possible dangers.

 • Take note of the two nearest exits in any facility you visit.